MK-523/BooleanSatisfiability/benchmark/BENCHMARK_REPORT.md

   per variable; their parameterization and training dynamics differ.
 - Random k-CNF formulas are synthetic.
 Results do not generalize to industrial SAT instances or other distributions.
+- Exact enumeration is practical only because this audit uses at most 12 variables.
+It is an oracle for evaluation, not a scalable solver.
+- A 64-candidate result measures multistart search, not single-shot inference.
+- Runtime is hardware- and implementation-dependent.
+Exact search is vectorized;
+  policy and random evaluation use the same vectorized scorer.

+## Smallest methodologically valid fix

+Before making a learned-solver claim, the project should:

+1. Fix preprocessing so the row mask is one Boolean per clause, preserve the `(num_clauses, clause_size)` shape, canonicalize clauses, and add regression tests for tautologies and duplicates.
+2. Encode each input formula and condition assignment probabilities on that encoding.
+A literal-clause bipartite graph or a clause/literal incidence tensor would preserve variable identity and sign information.
+3. Separate formula generation into immutable train/validation/test splits and publish seeds plus instance fingerprints.
+4. Compare equal candidate/time budgets against uniform random, a simple local search baseline, and exact optima on small instances.
+5. Report mean and dispersion across multiple seeds, solved rate, satisfaction ratio, optimality gap, and train/evaluation runtime.
+6. Add a reward baseline or advantage estimator and document all optimization settings; otherwise REINFORCE variance makes training unstable.

+Until those changes exist and are measured, the accurate project description is "audited and benchmarked a formula-agnostic policy-gradient baseline for random 3-SAT," not "built an RL SAT solver."